 It is recommended that the trail surface width be reduced from 10 feet to 8 feet through the historic district to minimize the construction footprint through this sensitive area.
+It is also recommended that the proposed surface material transition to a stabilized stone dust, as discussed in Section 8.3.
 Two (2) foot shoulders will be provided adjacent to both sides of the trail.
 This typical section will still meet MassHighway guidelines for the minimum allowed surface width, shoulder width and offset to obstructions.
-Section C is shown in Figure 24.
+Section C is shown in Figure 25.